-School Mission Statement: The mission of Overton Public Schools is to provide opportunities for everyone to be engaged, empowered, and enlightened.
-Our shared vision states we are committed to providing a holistic education that result in academic competency, virtuous character, and positive social outcomes.
+School Mission Statement: The mission of Overton Public School is to provide an inclusive education that results in academic success, virtuous character, and positive social outcomes.
+We provide opportunities for everyone to be engaged, empowered, and enlightened.
 We value:

 Engagement